tedneward/Azgaarnoth/History/Timeline.md

 > When the Hordes arrived, they came in mass numbers and swords bared, or so the common tales claim.
 Amongst many scholars, however, this view is challenged as "simplistic" and at least partly incorrect.
 > That the Hordes came from someplace outside of Azgaarnoth is generally not open to debate--aside from orcs, Hordish races are generally incompatible genetically with the other races of Azgaarnoth, leading one to conclude that they evolved along a very different principles.
 From where they came, and why they came, is long since lost to history, but that lack of knowledge underpins a great deal of the debate.
 > When the Hordes emerged in Yithia, it is not known if the Eldar attempted some form of peaceful coexistence, truce, or even parley with the Hordes--human/elvish/dwarvish scholars take it on faith that any such attempt would have likely failed, given the general tendencies of the various races that made up the Hordes.
 Hordish scholars, however, contend that the Hordes came as refugees from a larger conflict--possibly with the fiends that were barred entry to Azgaarnoth by the Compact--and would've welcomed peace had it been offered.
-> Regardles of the history, it was not long before the Hordes turned their vast experience in combat against the Eldar, and the world has labored under that conflict ever since.
+> Regardless of the history, it was not long before the Hordes turned their vast experience in combat against the Eldar, and the world has labored under that conflict ever since.

 * **~4000 BF**: The Eldar discover a significant flaw in their plan: Despite their best efforts, the Hordes are winning.
 While individual Eldar and their elvish and dwarvish assistants can handle the small numbers of Hordes clans when they are scattered, a containment strategy brings them all together into one place and threatens to overwhelm the Eldar forces.
 Realizing that they are at a disadvantage due to numbers, the Eldar choose to create a second genetic line, [humans](/Races/Humans.md), to offset the numerical advantages of the Hordes.
 Humans are given shorter lifespans, a more aggressive reproductive biology, and an insatiable curiosity and adaptive mindset, all as counters to the limitless numbers and extraordinary cunning of the Hordes.
 Elves and dwarves welcome humans into their homes, and instruct humans in their respective areas of interest.
 They find that humans, while adequate in any climate and equally adept in magic or might, find no particular advantage in any.
 Within a century of their birth, humans steadily grow in number, and begin to offset the Hordish advantage of aggressiveness and numbers.

-* **~3000BF**: By this time the Hordes adapt, learning how to adjust to the added presence of the humans, and begin to press westward again.
+* **~3000 BF**: By this time the Hordes adapt, learning how to adjust to the added presence of the humans, and begin to press westward again.
 Any time the Firstborn and humans seek to re-establish the containment, the Hordes break the circle and the Eldar's forces are forced to withdraw, but when the Hordes flow west, their attacks break down and they are forced back again.

-* **~2500BF**: The first of the [Created](/Races/Created.md) appear in the world, as [dragonborn](/Races/Dragonborn.md) and [aasimari](/Races/Aasimari.md) take to the field against the Hordes.
+* **~2500 BF**: The first of the [Created](/Races/Created.md) appear in the world, as [dragonborn](/Races/Dragonborn.md) and [aasimari](/Races/Aasimari.md) take to the field against the Hordes.
 [Tieflings](/Races/Tiefling.md) also appear, but do not take to combat on any side for quite a few centuries.
 Origins of the aasimari and tiefling races are not clear, but the dragonborn are presented by several of their "parent" dragons with love and affection.
     The Hordish races, meanwhile, begin to make a stronger push to escape the northwestern continent, and much of the battle begins to spill over into the waters and [Undersea](/Geography/Undersea.md).
 First records of those [water-homed races](/Races/Undersea.md) also emerge, though scholars are entirely unclear as to the origin of the [tortles](/Races/Tortles.md)--neither Eldar nor Hordish history speaks of them at all.

 * For the next 2500 years, the Eldar-Hordish War settles into something of a stalemate as the Hordes push west, meet resistance, fall back, regroup, resist the Eldar advance to the east, and push west again.
 As the Firstborn, Created, and humans deepen their lines and military forces, the Eldar slowly start to fade from the world, choosing to work through their mortal agents more frequently rather than directly interact.
 It is not until much later (the First Millennium) that the Eldar's Children realize the depth of the Elar's withdrawal--thanks to the growing population of the Firstborn, humans, and Created, it's quite common for one to live an entire lifetime and never spot an Eldar in person.

-* **~2000BF**: Given the greater numbers of population and a need to take over some of the responsibility previously reserved to the Eldar, humans propose a system of government ("the Courts") and administration.
+* **~2000 BF**: Given the greater numbers of population and a need to take over some of the responsibility previously reserved to the Eldar, humans propose a system of government ("the Courts") and administration.
 The Firstborn and Created, although a little amused at the humans' audacity to take over as the Eldar did, agree to the plan.
 Duchies are drawn, Ducal Seats are assigned, and the Courts are formed.
 Although offered Seats, Firstborn and Created generally stick to the belief that the Eldar will resume their administrative roles, and most politely refuse (though some do).
 The first of the Great Houses are thus formed.

+* **~1750 BF**: First record of chromatic dragons taking to the field against the Eldar.
+Also, first record of a meeting with a dracolich.
+It is not clear if these two events are at all related.

 ## The First Millennium (0 - 1000BF): The Fall
 * **0 AF**: An arbitrary point in time when the Eldar were considered to have "fallen"; most historians believe that this is the year the Eldar were viewed by a mortal for the last time, when (legend says) they went to a (since lost) city near [Dorenoress](/Cities/Dorenoress.md) to discuss their plans and strategy.
 Firstborn, Created, and humans all worry that the loss of the Eldar will tip the scales in the Hordish favor, but extensive reconnaissance suggests that the Hordes are grappling with their own internal conflicts that rob them of the unity of purpose they held when they first reached Azgaarnothian shores five millennia prior.
 Seeking to keep the Eldar foremost in their thoughts, they rename the lands they claim "Liria", which is said to be the name of one of the last Eldar, and thus are the Lirian Courts given the name they will hold for the next eight millennia.
 It is widely agreed that the Lirian Courts govern only above ground and on land, leaving the [Underdark](/Geography/Underdark.md) and [Undersea](/Geography/Undersea.md) to continue to govern as they wish.

 * **323 AF**: **Founding of the Kaevarian Church.** A charismatic and intellectural figure, Mar Tolweth, emerges in Migleme claiming a religious doctrine in which all beings of higher divine power (meaning the Eldar, the Pantheonic gods, and even the dragons) are servants of a single, omniscient and omnipotent being.
 Calling it "Kaevar" ("The One" in Eldar), Tolweth fashions a theology around this notion of a single deity/force/power, and his anointed priests begin to receive divine spellcasting ability, providing at least some solid evidence to his assertions.
     For many, Kaevarian doctrine provides comfort in the principles of Law and Order, and given that Tolweth's priests are often assisting openly in fighting the chaos of the immediate post-Fall world, many flock to his Church and its message.
 By 1500 AF, Kaevarian temples are commonplace in the West, the South, and the North.
+Many Church-backed militant orders are formed to support the fighting, as are several pacifist orders focused exclusively on healing.

 * **417 AF**: **Founding of the Draconic Orders.** Finding that they require a dedication to martial, arcane, and divine might that currently is lacking in their military structure, seven mortals (two dragonborn, two humans, an elf, a dwarf, and an aasamari) agree to found an Order that is dedicated to the principles of the metallic dragons.
 With the full support of the Lirian Courts, the Draconic Orders begin to assemble some of the best, brightest, boldest, and gifted into rigourous training.
 By 450AF, these Draconic Knights begin to move out all across the Western lands, aiding in keeping order, righting injustices, and protecting the people.